Rebalancing with Linear and Quadratic Costs: Asymptotic Results

-The differential equation~\eqref{eq:odeq} is of Abel type; no explicit solution is known.
-However, it is possible to formally obtain asymptotic expansions for the no-trade region $[y_-,y_+]$, the trading rate $\hat{u}$, and the corresponding equivalent safe rate $\beta$ as the market frictions tend to zero.
+The differential equation~\eqref{eq:odeq} in Theorem \ref{mainresult} is of Abel type; no explicit solution is known.
+However, it is possible to obtain asymptotic expansions for the no-trade region $[y_-,y_+]$, the trading rate $\hat{u}$, and the corresponding equivalent safe rate $\beta$ as the market frictions tend to zero.
 Then, the computation of the optimal policy and welfare is simplified from the solution of a nonlinear free-boundary value problem to finding the root of a nonlinear function, similarly as in Korn \cite{korn.98} for proportional and fixed costs.
-Making the asymptotics rigorous is a purely analytical problem, that would require substantial extra effort beyond the scope of this paper, though.

 Consider the limiting regime where both the proportional transaction cost $\varepsilon$ \emph{and} the price impact parameter $\lambda$ tend to zero.
-If these frictions are considered separately, their leading-order impact on the equivalent safe rate is of order $\varepsilon^{2/3}$ and $\lambda^{1/2}$, respectively (cf.~\cite[Formula (2.7)]{gerhold.al.14} resp.~\cite[Formula (13)]{guasoni.weber.13}).
-To obtain an expansion in which both frictions feature nontrivially, we rescale them appropriately to put their asymptotic contributions on the same scale:
+If these frictions are considered separately, their leading-order impact on the equivalent safe rate is of order $\varepsilon^{2/3}$ and $\lambda^{1/2}$, respectively (cf.~\cite[Formula (2.7)]{gerhold.al.14} resp.~\cite[Formula (2.13)]{guasoni.weber.13}).
+To obtain an expansion in which neither friction vanishes, we rescale them appropriately to put their asymptotic contributions on the same scale: